 To create a lead scoring metric we will need to assign different weights to the created events (based on their importance), calculate their individual scores, and combine all values into a single lead scoring metric.

-Go to “Analytics” -> Create a new metric, define the period you want to analyze, select the format and chwoose the required metric creation options from the dropdown:
+Go to “Insights” -> Create a new metric, define the period you want to analyze, select the format and chwoose the required metric creation options from the dropdown:

 Let’s assign and calculate different scores to the funnel events: